goblimey/ntripcaster/README.md

 [here](https://raspberrypi.stackexchange.com/questions/75049/how-do-i-make-sh-run-on-boot-to-console/75057#75057)
 The important part of that page is the bit that starts "The easiest thing to do there would be to just add something to the end of /etc/rc.local (but before the final exit 0 line)".
+If you edit that file (using "sudo nano") and add your "docker run" command, the caster will be started automatically whenever your VPS starts up.

 ## Configuring Your Base Station and Rover
 Configuring your base station and your rover depends on what you are using.